Overview

 Accessibility

-The island’s terrain is uneven and includes low stone walls and uneven ground.
-Visitors with limited mobility may find the boat approach manageable, but the island itself is not wheelchair‑accessible due to the natural stone steps and uneven surfaces.
+The island’s terrain is uneven and includes low stone walls and natural ground.
+Visitors with limited mobility may find the boat approach manageable, but the island itself is not wheelchair-accessible due to the natural stone steps and uneven surfaces.

 Nearby Islands